 Once you find out how much still needs to be paid, that's when you can start calculating how much you'll earn from selling the house.

 Aside from the outstanding mortgage, you should also check for debts.
 Are there any bills that are unsettled?
 Were all the property taxes paid?
 Is the property used as a lien, or does it have a clean title?

 By answering these questions, you'll figure out if the sales of the house would only go to paying the debts.
 If this is the case, you may want to postpone selling it and settle everything first.

 Another significant aspect that you should consider is the number of family members inheriting the house.
 Of course, all of these individuals should agree to sell the property.

 It should also be clarified who will take charge of the sales process and other important tasks to be done like discarding belongings inside the house.

 You would only be able to sell inherited property if it is already under your name.
 To clarify, there are three ways for you to legally own inherited property.

-Probate can be a complicated way to inherit a property in Oregon and often, the inheritors only get a fraction of the property after due to paying off outstanding debts and taxes.
+Probate can be a complicated way to inherit a property and often, the inheritors only get a fraction of the property after due to paying off outstanding debts and taxes.

 Probate differs state to state but is typically opened when a loved one passes away and has an inheritance that needs to transfer ownership.
 Probate requires many documents that differ depending on where the loved one owned property.